anjarennison/pengebordet/README.md

 # Pengebord
 (Old and messy) project from my master's in digital design.

-Made in Processing.
-This will not run properly as other files and tools for physical interaction with the program is required.
+NOTE: This program will not run properly as other files and tools for physical interaction are required.